guidance-guarantee-programme/pension_guidance/content/making_money_last.md

 Knowing how long your money needs to last depends on when you want to start taking it and what your future plans are.
 For example, you may wish to continue working when you reach [State Pension age](https://www.gov.uk/calculate-state-pension/y/age) or after the retirement date on your pension.

 You could decide to leave your money invested and continue paying into your pot - this may give you more money to live off in the future over a shorter period of time.

-You may have less in retirement because your income is lower than your salary when in full-time work.
+You might have less in retirement because your income may be lower than it was when in full-time work.

+##How long your money needs to last

+People are living longer.
+On average, people aged 55 today will live to their mid-to-late 80s.
+Around ​1 in 10 men and 1 in 5 women will live to 100​.​ (Source: the Office of National Statistics).
+Your lifestyle choices will affect how long you live.

+It's important not to underestimate your own life expectancy.
 You’ll need to think about how to make the money you've got last for the rest of your lifetime.

 %Taking too much of your pension money in early retirement could mean you don’t have enough for later.%